AIA-uniandes/ProyectoClasificacionResiduos-202210/README.md

 **PLEASE, DO NOT SKIP THIS PART.**

-As a one time thing for the Bands Controller you have to 'OK' the connection with the Nano.
-This is done on the visual interface for the first connection only (once the first tag is run through the antenna).
+As a one time thing for the Bands TXT Controller you have to 'OK' the connection with the Nano.
+This is done on the visual interface of the controller for the first connection only (once the first tag is run through the antenna).

 **PS**: The docker subprocess activated by the Nano, once the system is ready, is the code documented here: [Inside Docker Container](https://github.com/aa-rodriguezv/pytorch-ssd-modified-AIA-thesis/blob/master/inside_docker_container_final.py).